 It was April, 1994 when the news hit MTV: Kurt Cobain had been found dead in his Seattle home.
 A self inflicted gunshot wound to the head was the cause of death.
-A husband, father, songwriter and a hero to many had given in to his personal demons and left the world in a flash of smoke 18631and flame.
+A husband, father, songwriter and a hero to many had given in to his personal demons and left the world in a flash of smoke and flame.
 He died alone.
 Millions of music fans–kids who’d looked up to him, musicians who’d been inspired by him–were devastated.
 It was the end of a very short, but very exciting and irreversible era of change in the industry.

 In 1991 the radio waves were dominated by manufactured pop stars, heavy metal and hard rock guitar gods, controversial hip hop artists with something to say and Garth Brooks.
 Genres were all well defined, as far as mainstream music was concerned.
 It didn’t seem that anyone could break in unless they were fronting one of these well established party lines.

-Then Nirvana released Nevermind and broke the dam for the weirdos, ushering in 33514the era of “alternative” and inadvertantly (and very reluctantly it would turn out) spawning a movement and a shift in musical dominance.
+Then Nirvana released Nevermind and broke the dam for the weirdos, ushering in the era of “alternative” and inadvertantly (and very reluctantly it would turn out) spawning a movement and a shift in musical dominance.

 Nirvana had been together since the late eighties.
 Who was Kurt Cobain?
 Kurt Cobain and Krist Novoselic had played together since high school and had gone through a couple of drummers.
 They’d even recorded one independent album, “Bleach” which initially was only heard by fans of underground “modern rock”.
 They took on Dave Grohl as their new drummer and their sound changed somewhat.
 He gave them a little more “oomph” and when Nevermind came out it hit like an atomic bomb.